Trump OKs prison release of Detroit's disgraced former mayor

 Kilpatrick’s lawyers had asked for a 15-year sentence, but U.S. District Judge Nancy Edmunds agreed with prosecutors and ordered an extraordinary 28-year term.

-Detroit U.S. Attorney Matthew Schneider, a Trump appointee, blasted the decision to release the former mayor, who quit office in 2008.
+Detroit U.S. Attorney Matthew Schneider, a Trump appointee, blasted the decision to release the former mayor.

 "He is a notorious and unrepentant criminal,” Schneider said of Kilpatrick.